 Even so, large land purchases present various localized concerns in the places where they occur.
 For example, in water-scarce regions like the Southwest, outside use of freshwater resources can affect water availability for local farms and communities.
 Arizona, for instance, has no rules on groundwater pumping as long as it is for a “beneficial use,” which includes agriculture even if the products are shipped elsewhere.
 Near a 10,000-acre hay farm run by a Saudi subsidiary, local residents say their wells are going dry.
 It is not only foreign companies who take advantage of this regulatory loophole, however—companies from other states and cities around the United States are also buying up land in Arizona to take advantage of the state’s loose water regulations, putting Arizona’s long-term water resources at risk.

 Across the country, the 2013 purchase of Smithfield Foods by the Chinese firm Shuanghui, now called WH Group, received national attention and escalated concerns about Chinese intervention in U.S. food systems.
-The deal meant that WH Group now owns the largest pork producer in the United States as well as over 146,000 acres of Missouri farmland.
+The deal meant that WH Group now owns the largest pork producer in the United States and, at the time of purchase, was reported to own over 146,000 acres of farmland across the United States; as of 2015, WH Group was reported to own approximately 42,000 acres of farmland in Missouri.
 Missouri had formerly banned all foreign ownership of agricultural land in the state, but one week before Shuanghui took over Smithfield, that rule changed to allow foreign entities to own up to 1 percent of the state’s farmland.
 Critics claim that the rule change was instrumental in allowing the deal to go through as written, and some members of Congress warned of Chinese government involvement in the purchase.
 Smithfield is vertically integrated and owns all aspects of its supply chain, meaning that WH Group now controls a significant portion of U.S. pork production and revenue in addition to farmland.

 While a large portion of Smithfield pork was already being exported to China prior to the acquisition, the Covid-19 crisis raised concerns about Chinese control of U.S. food supply chains.
 When the pandemic hit, Smithfield increased pork exports to China even as the United States experienced widespread meat shortages due to supply chain disruptions and Smithfield closed some of its plants due to poor working conditions.
 This series of events prompted Congress to look at how to prevent Chinese ownership in U.S. agriculture, even though other foreign entities, like Brazilian-owned JBS, control similarly large portions of U.S. food supply chains.